Xbox Cloud Gaming: everything you need to know about the Xbox streaming platform

 Microsoft's in-development streaming service is already shaping up to be a powerful platform.
 Here's all there is to know about Xbox Cloud Gaming

-Although Google Stadia is dead and survived only by its controller, cloud gaming isn’t going anywhere.
+Google Stadia may be dead and survived only by its controller, but cloud gaming sure isn’t going anywhere.
 Microsoft is betting big on streaming and has already laid out ambitious plans for how it wants to transform gaming as we know it.

 Xbox Cloud Gaming isn’t just a forgettable add-on service designed to ride the wave of the latest tech trend, it offers one of the simplest ways of playing some of the biggest games.
 Like any other cloud-based platform, it lets you play on your Xbox console, PC, phone or tablet directly over the internet.

 You might even already have access to it.
 Xbox Cloud Gaming is included in every subscription of Xbox Game Pass Ultimate, handing you another way of playing many of the best Xbox Series X games.

 Keep your expectations in check, though.
 The platform is still officially in beta, so isn’t as feature-rich as you might expect of a Microsoft product.
 For now, it offers a handy way of streaming games and offers a tantalizing glimpse into the future of hardware-free gaming.

 Even better, it’s compatible with both new-gen Xbox consoles and PC.
 So if you’re still weighing up the Xbox Series X vs Xbox Series S, or have your eyes set on a new gaming rig, don’t worry.
-You’ll be able to use them all to stream games through Xbox Cloud Gaming.
+You’ll be able to use them all for streaming.